 Adam is passionate about improving regional oncology services.
 Adam is currently the Rural and Regional Representative on the PCPA executive and immediate past chair of the COSA Rural and Regional Group.
 He was instrumental in establishing a fully integrated, comprehensive cancer centre in Lismore.
 He is a board member for Our House, a local charity which has built accommodation units for cancer patients and their families.

-Consulting days: Monday, Tuesday, and Thursday 10am until 5pm, Wednesday 2pm until 5pm, and every second Friday from 10am until 3pm including monthly outreach clinics in Ballina and Grafton
+Consulting days: Monday, Tuesday, and Thursday 10am until 5pm, Wednesday 2pm until 5pm, and every second Friday from 10am until 3pm including monthly outreach clinics in Ballina, Grafton and Maclean.

 Dr James Bull

 James completed his medical degree at Cape Town in South Africa and moved to Australia in 2003.
 James’ initial posting in Australia was in Rockhampton and he enjoyed the change.
 But in 2005, wanting to pursue his ambition of becoming a specialist, James moved to Newcastle where he completed his physician training and afterwards his oncology training.